This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 If the target company belonged to a 100 percent group, gains and losses that the target company has incurred and deferred relating to transfers of assets to other entities within the 100 percent group crystallize in the target company when the target company leaves the 100 percent group as a consequence of the acquisition.

-Where the seller is a Japanese corporation, the seller may prefer to receive part of the value of its investment as a pre-sale dividend rather than sale proceeds.
-Capital gains from the sale of shares are subject to corporate tax at approximately 35.64 percent.
+Where the seller is a Japanese corporation, the seller may prefer to receive part of the value as a pre-sale dividend rather than sale proceeds.
+Capital gains from the sale of shares are subject to corporate tax at approximately 33.06 percent.

-However, dividend income less interest expenses deemed incurred in relation to holding the shares (net dividend income) is exempt from corporate tax, provided the Japanese seller corporation has held 25 percent or more of the target company for 6 months or more before the dividend is declared.
-If these conditions are not satisfied, 50 percent of net dividend income is exempt from corporate tax.
-Dividend income received within a 100 percent group is entirely excluded from taxable income without deducting interest expenses attributable to such dividend.
+However, domestic dividend income less interest expenses deemed incurred in relation to holding the shares (net dividend income) is exempt from corporate tax, provided the Japanese seller corporation has held more than one-third of the Japanese target company, while a 20 percent exemption applies for shareholdings of 5 percent or less and a 50 percent exemption applies in all other cases.
+Domestic dividend income received within a 100 percent group is entirely excluded from taxable income without deducting interest expenses attributable to such dividend.

 No stamp duty is levied on the transfer of shares.
 However, if the target issues share certificates for the purpose of the transfer, the issuance of the certificates is subject to stamp duty.
 The amount of stamp duty varies based on the stated value of the certificate.
 The maximum liability per share certificate is JPY20,000.